-One of the earliest maturing red clovers, Q's early maturity allows it to better utilize seasonal precipitation.
+As one of the earliest maturing red clovers, Q's able to better utilize seasonal precipitation.

 FERTILIZER REQUIREMENTS

 A starter fertilizer of 20-60-20 may benefit red clover establishment.
 A soil test is recommended to determine the needed quantity.